 A basic introduction to concepts and philosophical theories underlying the organization of art forms is provided in this course.
 Through the study of line, form, space, value, color, and texture, as interpreted in both historical and contemporary contexts, the course stresses an understanding of the elements and principles of design in the visual arts.
 Pre or Corequisite: ENG 101

-This course presents a survey of art history in western civilizations and other global civilizations, from the Proto-Renaissance through the Rococo and the 19th century.
+This course presents a beginning survey of art history in western civilizations and other global civilizations, from antiquity through the Middle Ages.
 Students are provided with the opportunity to evaluate various art forms as influenced by traditional, cultural, social and religious conditions, technological progress, and industrial civilization.
 Pre or Corequisite: ENG 101

 Designed for the non-science major, this nonlaboratory course covers basic concepts such as the cell, principles of inheritance, and the species.
 Students study cell structure and function, DNA, cell division, and the kingdoms.
-Students may elect to take BIO 121 in conjunction with this course to complete 4 credits of science with a laboratory.

 This is the first course in a two-semester sequence of BIO 105 and BIO 106.
 Topics of this lecture and laboratory course include the scientific method, evolution, basic chemistry, cell structure and function, metabolism and enzymes, cellular respiration and photosynthesis, cell division, and genetics.
 The laboratory component includes microscope work, examination of preserved and living specimens, and performing experiments with emphasis on the scientific method.
 3 hrs. lect; 3 hrs. lab.
 Lab fee.
 Prerequisite or corequisite ENG 101.